 - d.
 Measure fluorescence to evaluate sensor expression levels. - e.
-After adding 50 μ M forskolin and monitoring a decrease in fluorescence that should stabilize in 15-20 minutes, add 10 μ M Ai (quinpirole, final concentration in well) to activate the set of control wells transduced with the D2 receptor.

-f.
-Refer to detailed protocol

-Day 2 procedure on page 8.
+Add 10 μ M As (isoproterenol, final concentration in well) to activate the set of control wells transduced with the β 2 adrenergic receptor.
+Monitor the change in fluorescence. - f.
+Refer to detailed protocol Day 2 procedure on page 8.